singhsamiksha/TaskGenerator/README.md

 # TaskGenerator
-It will generate a random task on the basis of user's skill and experience.
+It will generate a random task on the basis of user's preferred programming language and experience.